oh-lang/oh/wishlist.md

 `\/relative/path/to/file` to reference the file at `./relative/path/to/file.oh`, and `..` is allowed between forward slashes to go to the parent directory relative to the current directory, e.g., `\/../subdirectory_in_parent_directory/other/file`.
-Note that we don't include the `.oh` extension on the final file, and we allow underscores in file and directory names.
+Note that we don't include the `.oh` extension on the final file, but the formatter will remove this for you so you don't need to do this by hand when copying in file paths.
+You can also use `oh("./relative/path/to/file.oh")`, which does require the final `.oh` extension.
-TODO: we can probably alias `.oh` imports into their non-`.oh` version.
-TODO: discuss using `oh("./file_path.oh")` instead.  might be better to reserve `\/` and `\\` for something interesting.

 For example, suppose we have two files, `vector2.oh` and `main.oh` in the same directory.
 Each of these is considered a module, and we can use backslashes